Module overview

 Having successfully completed this module you will be able to:

-- comment on the agenda and priorities of professional practitioners.
+- comment on the agenda and priorities of professional practitioners and other social actors.

-- design and critique a digital text and review the quality of the finished product, whether this is your own work, that of your peer group, or of a professional practitioner.
+- design and critique social and digital media artefacts whether this is your own work, that of your peer group, or of a professional practitioner.

 Syllabus